-The responsibility for administering the training program rests with the front office manager.
-If this responsibility is delegated to an assistant in the front office or human resources department, details of administration must be discussed with that person.
+The responsibility of administering the training program rests with the front office manager.
+If this responsibility is delegated to an assistant in the front office or human resources department, details of administration need to be discussed with that person.

 Effective training for front office positions is not easy to apply in the hospitality industry.
-The constant flow of people at the front desk, registrations and special events, telephone calls, emergencies, vendor calls, and other demands require the front office manager to balance the needs of the moment with those of the future.
-However, if highquality hospitality services and products are to be available, training procedures for new employees must be well planned and developed.
+The constant flow of people at the front desk, registrations and special events, telephone calls, emergencies, vendor calls, and other demands require the front office manager to be able to balance the needs of the moment with those of the future.
+However, if quality hospitality services and products are to be available, training procedures for new employees must be well planned and developed.